Gifted and Talented Education (GATE)

 The Orange Unified School District offers qualitatively differentiated programs for students possessing the capacity for excellence beyond that of their chronological peers.
 The curriculum is differentiated to provide a variety of instructional strategies structured so that individual student experiences and activities can vary in acceleration, depth, complexity or degree of novelty.
 These programs are available at all levels of the District's curriculum for the purpose of challenging and developing the academic and creative abilities of identified gifted learners.

-OUSD Elementary GATE Screening and Placement Procedures
+OUSD Elementary GATE Screening

 - GATE Screening